Corporate social responsibility of international brands at a textile sweatshop

 Much has been said about the relationship between corporate vendors like shoe and clothing manufacturers.
 Also the use of unregistered workshops or sweatshops as they are commonly known.
 These facilities often employ many out of a community from young adults to the elderly and even children.
 The communities that they operate in are reliant on the income to support themselves and without it, the whole area would suffer economically.

 Yet the dangers associated with these workshops become all too real when something happens like what did in Tangiers.
 The Moroccan workshop was in a residential area underneath a villa in the basement.
 Due to the heavy rainfall in the area over the last couple of days, the basement flooded before the laborers could escape.
 At last count 29 unfortunate souls were lost and more than 10 suffered serious injuries.

-Rescue workers reported that the deaths were mainly caused by electrocution was the main cause for the loss of life.
+Rescue workers reported that the deaths were mainly caused by electrocution was the main cause of the loss of life.
 One of the rescued laborers commented that it was just a normal working day and the flash flood changed everything.
 When rescuers got to the scene, they could not even confirm how many people were trapped in the basement.
 The tragedy has sparked new outrage from corporate vendors as well as watchdog groups all over the world.

 Among the dead are workers between the ages of 20 to 40 and all these workers are from the local community.
 Informal workshops like this one are very common in the Moroccan textile and leather industry which mostly serves the European markets.